What is RSI – The Basics

 Using the RSI Indicator – Tips for Trading

 There can never be enough information available to traders on different trading strategies.
 Whether you are a new trader or an experienced one, the fact remains that it is only through better understanding of trading strategies that you can actually benefit from your trading experiences.
-While you may want to experiment with different strategies of trading in your favourite stocks, there are some indicators like the RSI that will always provide useful information.
+While you may want to experiment with different strategies of trading in your favorite stocks, there are some indicators like the RSI that will always provide useful information.
 Apart from understanding the various RSI strategies, here are three basic yet uncommon tips that you will find effective.

 - Think beyond the overbought and oversold values